Adjacent-ITP/Dev-Guidelines/README.md

 * There are generally 3 templates:

   * Home (listing of all articles)
-  * About (Blurb about Adjacent, and blurb about the issue)
+  * About (Blurb about Adjacent, the issue, and masthead)
   * Article template - below...

 * An *article* should have the following fields: